google/zetasql/docs/conversion_rules.md

 # Conversion rules

 ZetaSQL supports conversion.
-Conversion includes, but is not limited to, casting, coercion, and supertyping.
+Conversion includes, but isn't limited to, casting, coercion, and supertyping.

 + Casting is explicit conversion and uses the